ROCm/AMDMIGraphX/README.md

 * [Protobuf](https://github.com/google/protobuf) for reading [onnx](https://github.com/onnx/onnx) files
 * [Half](http://half.sourceforge.net/) - IEEE 754-based half-precision floating point library
 * [pybind11](https://pybind11.readthedocs.io/en/stable/) - for python bindings
-* [ONNX](https://github.com/onnx/onnx) and [Pytest](https://github.com/pytest-dev/pytest) for running the ONN backend
-  test (for now, we need to use onnx version 1.7.0 and should be installed as ```pip3 install onnx==1.7.0```)
+* [ONNX 1.7.0](https://github.com/onnx/onnx) and [Pytest](https://github.com/pytest-dev/pytest) for running the ONN backend tests (for now, we need to use onnx version 1.7.0 and should be installed as ```pip3 install onnx==1.7.0```)

+Note: we have to use ONNX version 1.7.0 since changes in ONNX 1.8.0 is incompatible with our implementation.
+ONNX 1.7.0 can be installed as ```pip3 install onnx==1.7.0```.
+Updates to support ONNX version 1.8.0 will come soon.

-## Installing the dependencies
+### Installing the dependencies
-There are two alternative ways to install the dependencies required by MIGraphX:
+There are two alternative ways to install the above dependencies:

-* Dependencies can be installed one by one using a [script](https://github.com/mvermeulen/rocm-migraphx/blob/master/scripts/build_prereqs.sh).
+* Dependencies can be installed by running a shell script [build_prereqs.sh](./tools/build_prereqs.sh).
-(Note: 1.
-You may need the sudo to install the above dependencies.
-2. rocBLAS and MIOpen can be installed with the command ```sudo apt install -y rocblas miopen-hip```)
+(Note: You need the sudo to install the above dependencies.
+2) all dependencies are installed in default locations in the system and are accessible by all users.)

 * Dependencies can also be installed using the ROCm build tool [rbuild](https://github.com/RadeonOpenCompute/rbuild).
 They are listed in files requirements.txt and dev-requirements.txt in the project diretory.